 Citibank has eliminated fees for overdrafts, non-sufficient funds and overdraft protection transfers.
-Currently, new checking customers can earn a bonus of up to $2,000 after completing required activities.
+Currently, new checking customers for the Priority tier can earn a bonus of up to $2,000 depending on the minimum deposit.

-Citi also offers the Accelerate savings account, a high-yield savings option available in select locations.
 The bank has decent CD accounts as well, ranging in terms from three months to five years.
-The highest-rate CD available has an 18-month term with a 2.35% APY.
+The highest-rate CD available has a 12-month fixed term with a 4.15% APY.

 - Thousands of international branches